tlon-team/issues-to-projects/README.md

 *   **Rate Limits**: The GitHub API has rate limits (typically 5000 requests per hour for authenticated `gh` users).
 Scripts that iterate over many items or repositories (like `add-all-issues-to-project`) can hit these limits.
     *   The scripts include `sleep` commands to mitigate this.
     *   If you hit a limit, you'll usually need to wait an hour for it to reset.
-    *   For `add-all-issues-to-project`, you can comment out already processed repositories in the `REPO_LIST` and restart the script.
+    *   For `add-all-existing-issues-to-project.sh`, you can comment out already processed repositories in the `REPO_LIST` and restart the script.
 *   **Permissions**: Ensure your `gh` CLI is authenticated with sufficient permissions for the operations being performed (reading repos, reading/writing projects, writing secrets, pushing code).
-For `add-issues-to-project-batch`, ensure your Git setup allows pushing to the target repositories (e.g., via HTTPS with a PAT or SSH keys).
+For `batch-deploy-add-new-issues-workflow.sh`, ensure your Git setup allows pushing to the target repositories (e.g., via HTTPS with a PAT or SSH keys).
 *   **`jq: command not found`**: Install `jq`.
 *   **`gh: command not found`**: Install the GitHub CLI.
 *   **Script execution permission denied**: Use `chmod +x ./script-name.sh`.
-*   **`No such file or directory` for workflow file**: Double-check the `WORKFLOW_FILE_PATH` in `add-issues-to-project-batch`.
+*   **`No such file or directory` for workflow file**: Double-check the `WORKFLOW_FILE_PATH` in `batch-deploy-add-new-issues-workflow.sh`.
 *   **Git clone/push issues**: Ensure your Git credentials are set up correctly and you have push access to the repositories.

 ## Contributing